-The Japanese lilac is a deciduous, tree-form lilac.
+The Japanese lilac is a deciduous tree-form lilac attractive enough to serve as a specimen.
 It has a moderate growth rate, an upright growing habit, and a rounded shape.
-It is a mid-size tree belonging to the olive family that is grown for the panicles of white flowers it bears for about two weeks in early summer.
-It is very different from the plant most people associate with the word, "lilac," so familiarize yourself with it before you consider buying one.
+It is a mid-size tree belonging to the olive family and grown for the panicles of white flowers that are 6 to 12 inches long, which it bears for about two weeks in early summer.
+Seeds follow the flowers and last through the winter, giving the plant (along with its graceful form and pretty bark) some visual interest for the winter.

 |Flower Color||Creamy white|